jklodge/WDI_LDN_PROJECT1/README (3).md

 ---

 I was pleased with the final product, which I feel looks good an plays well.
 The game could be developed into a larger game with new levels and challenges to further test the player’s luck.

+<h4>Setup instructions</h4>
+Clone or download the repo
+Install dependencies with yarn install
+Launch the app with gulp
+NB: You will need to have installed gulp-cli globally